SmokeMonsterPacks/Super-NT-Jailbreak/README.md

 take a few minutes.

-When flashing the LED will turn red and flicker, followed by a considerable pause.
-The main menu will load when it has finished flashing.
-Do not power off until the menu loads.
+When flashing the LED will turn red and flicker, followed by a considerable pause and HDMI signal blackout.
+Do not power off.
+The main menu will boot when it has finished.
 Delete the firmware file from your card after flashing.

 The SNT is protected from bricking as a result of firmware updates, but please still follow the above precautions to be safe.